Sara Baras on set of Flamenco by Carlos Saura photographer Federico Calvo

 for more info.
 Book a Free consultation.

-6. How did pilgrimage impact medieval society?
+6. How did the development of the pilgrimage route impact the politics of medieval Europe?